 Community support - employee volunteering

 Our employees are passionate about being active in the community.
-Be it providing support to residents in an aged care facility, undertaking habitat protection or conservation work or providing food for people facing homelessness - AGL employees have lent a helping hand.
+Be it providing support to residents in an aged care facility, undertaking habitat protection or conservation work or providing food for people facing homelessness - AGL employees are always ready to lend a helping hand.

 To encourage community volunteering, we give our employees one paid workday a year to donate their time and skills to a community group or cause of their choice.

 You can find out our target for employee volunteering participation in our annual Sustainability Report.
-In FY17, 16% of the workforce recorded a volunteering leave day.
-Despite not hitting our 35% target, we are proud that this represented over 4,300 hours of community work by our people.
+In FY18, 20% of the workforce recorded a volunteering leave day and we are proud that this represented over 5,000 hours of community work by our people.